Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 1. ```.../mapping```: retrieve, delete, update mappings
 1. ```.../tree```: all mappings are organised in a tree for efficient processing and resolving the mappings at runtime.
 This tree can be retrieved for debugging purposes.
 1. ```.../test/{method}?topic=URL_ENCODED_TOPIC```: this endpoint allows testing of a payload.
 The send parameter (boolen)  indicates if the transfromed payload should be send to Cumulocity after processing.
 The call return a list of ```ProcessingConext``` to record which mapping processed the payload and the otcome of the mapping process as well as error

+### Load Test
+In the resource section you find a test profil [jmeter_test_01.jmx](resources/script/jmeter_test_01.jmx) using jmeter and an extention for mqtt: [emqx/mqtt-jmete](https://github.com/emqx/mqtt-jmeter).
+This was used to run simple loadtest.

 ## Setup Sample MQTT mappings